-The answer is this: it depends on your financial situation.
+That not depends on your financial situation.

-If you take out money from pretax savings (like those from a 401(k) or traditional IRA), you’ll pay regular income taxes on your withdrawal.
+If you take out money from pretax retirement accounts (like a 401(k) or traditional IRA), you’ll pay regular income taxes on your withdrawal.
 You may also be subject to an additional early withdrawal penalty of 10%, depending on your age and your plan rules.